To the Members

 Discussion on state of affairs of the Company has been covered as part of theManagement Discussion and Analysis (MDA).
 MDA for the year under review as stipulatedunder Regulation 34 of SEBI (Listing Obligations and Disclosure Requirements) Regulations2015 is presented in a separate section forming part of this Annual Report.

-The paid-up Equity Share Capital of the Company as on March 31 2017 stood at ' 465.59Million.
-During the year under review the Company has not issued shares with differentialvoting rights nor has granted any stock options or sweatequity.
-As on March 31 2017none of the Directors of the Company hold instrumentsconvertible into equity shares ofthe Company.
+During the year the Company has allotted Bonus equity shares in the ratio 1:1 (i.e. 1equity share for every 1 fully paid-up equity share of the Company).
+The Company has notissued shares with differential voting rights nor has granted any stock options or sweatequity.
+As on March 31 2018 none of the Directors of the Company hold instrumentsconvertible into equity shares of the Company.

-14. TRANSFER OF UNPAID AND UNCLAIMED AMOUNTS TO INVESTOR EDUCATION AND PROTECTION FUND('IEPF')
+14. TRANSFER OF UNPAID AND UNCLAIMED AMOUNTS TO INVESTOR EDUCATION AND PROTECTION FUND(IEPF')